veribuild/veribuild.github.io/index.md

 title: VeriBuild
 ---

+## News
+398 dependency errors have been confirmed.
+(Update on Aug 29, 2019)

 ## Tips for YOU
 There are some necessary tips for you, which can help you to understand the reports.
 - VeriBuild is a general approach for dependency error detection and Vemake is an instance of VeriBuild customized for GNU Make.
 The reports of VeriBuild were submitted by the github account [vemakereporter](https://github.com/vemakereporter) or SourceForge account.